 Last season on Stranger Things, fans were convinced that the game of Dungeons and Dragons in the epilogue had revealed the new monster for Season 2: the Thesselhydra.
 Instead, we learned the Demogorgons were back again, but in a slightly different format, running in packs like dogs.
 Or, as Dustin named them, "Demodogs."
 But what exactly is the difference between Demodogs and Demogorgons on Stranger Things?
 And why is it important?
 Beware: This post contains spoilers for Stranger Things Season 2.

-Let's compare this to what we see in Season 2.
-The pollywog-type creature that Dustin finds does not initially look like a Demogorgon, with a tiny mouth that is not yet ready to flower open.
-It is also much more pet-like in the beginning, accepting the safety of a tank to sleep in, answering to a name given ("Dart") and eating the 3 Musketeers bar that Dustin feeds him.
+Let's compare this to what fans see in Season 2.
+The pollywog-type creature Dustin found does not initially look like a Demogorgon.
+It had a tiny mouth that was not yet ready to flower open, and it was also much more pet-like in the beginning, accepting the safety of a tank to sleep in, answering to a name it was given ("Dart"), and eating the 3 Musketeers bar Dustin fed him.

-This is why Dustin does not recognize the creature for what it is, because it is different than a Demogorgon.
-The "Demodog" has adopted pet-like behaviors as a survival technique in this new world.
+This is why Dustin did not recognize the creature for what it is, because it was different than a Demogorgon.
+The "Demodog" has adopted pet-like behaviors as a survival technique in its new world.

-But, the differences do not end there.
-Even when Dart reaches full-grown status outside of the Upside Down, he does not reach a point where he walks upright like the original creature did, nor does his torso have the broad shoulders and the smaller hips of a two legged creature.
-Instead, he remains on all fours, like a dog, with arms and legs that function the same way a dog's do and a back that expects to be held horizontal instead of vertical.
+But the differences do not end there.
+Even when Dart reached full-grown status outside the Upside Down, he did not reach a point where he walked upright like the original creature did, nor did his torso have the broad shoulders and the smaller hips of a two-legged creature.
+Instead, he remained on all fours, like a dog, with arms and legs that functioned the same way a dog's did, and a back that needed to be held horizontally instead of vertically.

-And then, there's the fact that these Demodogs are not solitary creatures.
-They work in packs, like wolves, or lions.
-In every instance we see them kill, they are working as a team, not solo.
-They remain attached to those they've adopted as members of their pack, as we see toward the end of the season, when Dustin and Dart reconnect in the tunnels under Hawkins.
-That is also a major change from Season 1, where the original Demogorgon would have killed Eleven as quickly as anyone else.
+And then, there's the fact that these Demodogs were not solitary creatures.
+They worked in packs, like wolves or lions.
+In every instance fans have seen them kill, they worked as a team, not solo.
+They remained attached to those they've adopted as members of their pack, as viewers saw toward the end of the season, when Dustin and Dart reconnected in the tunnels under Hawkins.
+That was also a major change from Season 1, when the original Demogorgon would have killed Eleven as quickly as anyone else.

-So how?
-That we don't know yet... it's a question still left unanswered.
+So how did the Demodogs come to be?
+That is a question still left unanswered.
 But it's interesting to note that the Thesselhydra (which still may be the Shadow Monster) was the type that could easily interbreed with other creatures and take on their characteristics.

-The Demogorgon larvae that Will spat up in the sink in Season 1 probably grew to full size without being detected.
+The Demogorgon larvae Will spat up in the sink in Season 1 probably grew to full size without being detected.
 (Because clearly it must have done so between now and then, since the new ones grew so fast.)
-If it then used a dog (domestic or otherwise) in which to host it's next batch of larvae, that would create the creatures we met this year: the Demodogs.
+If it then used a dog (domestic or otherwise) to host its next batch of larvae, that could create the creatures fans met this year: the Demodogs.
 Here's hoping audiences will learn more about these creatures in Season 3.